sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 The real time GET operation is very simple and lets us get a single document out of a particular Logsene index.
-To retrieve a document we need to provide Logsene with the following information:
+To retrieve a document we need to provide Logs Management App with the following information:

   - **index name** - it will be *<token\>\_free* if your Logsene app trial has expired and you don't have a paid plan, or